ianyfchang/QPC/README.md

 # Raw read counts
 seurat[["SCT"]]$counts
 ```

+3. Find all markers for each cell types with different parameters

 ### RNA-seq data normalization
 After various analysis, we recommend using Raw read counts or TMM normalized sequencing data.